domWalters/gitk-tokyonight/README.md

 `gitk` doesn't have all the options to fully align with other versions of this theme.

-Notably, the following aspects of the UI aren't configurable:
+Notably, the following aspects of the UI remain non-configurable:

 - [The colours of search terms](https://github.com/dracula/gitk/issues/14)
 - Panel outlines